 Deferred items

-The workshop intentionally keeps the notebook implementation small.
+We intentionally keep the notebook implementation small.
 These are the pieces that belong in the prototype, in a real implementation, or in a follow-up exercise.

 Tool-description skill injection